Zentech-Development/conductor-proxy/README.md

 controlling how often a user or service must re-authenticate.

 ## Groups
 Groups are simply a string value.
 Accounts have a list of groups they are in.
-Resources also have a list of groups whose user's may administer or use that resource.
+If a group is attempted to be removed while it is listed in a user, resource, or service's groups, the request will be rejected.

 Groups can be added and removed.

-If a group is attempted to be removed while it is listed in a user, resource, or service's groups, the request will be rejected.
+There is a default group called "admins" in each Conductor Proxy instance, which users that are able to manage users, services, and resources can be added to.
+The admin group has full permissions within Conductor.

 ## Services
 A service is an application which provides access to endpoints for one or more resources.
 A service